+All duty staff will have a break time logbook.
+At all times they will focus on praising positive behaviour.
 A pupil who chooses to behave in an inappropriate way will be warned first unless the behaviour is so serious a warning is not possible.
-The duty staff member will warn the pupil 'That's your warning' and will refer to how they are not being considerate or respectful.
-If they do not correct their behaviour or break our one school rule again during the break time then their name will be entered into the book with reference to the incident.
+The duty staff member will warn the pupil 'That's your warning' and will refer to how they are not being considerate.
+If they do not correct their behaviour or break our one word school rule again during the break time then their name will be entered into the book with reference to the incident.
 They will receive between 5 and 10 minutes timeout in the shelter designated area on the playground.
-If the behaviour is more serious negative behaviour such as those behaviours listed in level 3 and 4 then this will require an investigation by Class Teacher/SLT and the child or children involved will be sent into their class.
+If the behaviour is more serious negative behaviour such as those behaviours listed in level 3 and 4 then this will require an investigation by Class Teacher/SLT and the child or children involved will be sent into school.
 Class Teachers will monitor and record any level 1 and 2 behaviour and the pupil will be warned about expectations of their behaviour in the future.